Installation and Usage

 - Lost, Stolen, or Broken iLok

-You can install updates to Pro Tools or upgrade to a new version of Pro Tools within one (1) year after registering your product.
+If you received Pro Tools prior to May 2018, you can install updates to Pro Tools or upgrade to a new version of Pro Tools within 12 months of registering your product.

 We strongly caution against upgrading macOS as this can break Pro Tools compatibility.
 Please see MacOS Compatibility for more information.